bentrueman/pbcusol/README.md

 library("viridis")
 ```

-Use `eq_sol(element = "Cu")` to calculate the equlibrium solubility of
+Use `eq_sol()` to calculate the equlibrium solubility of multiple copper
-multiple copper phases that occur in drinking water systems, over a wide
+phases that occur in drinking water systems, over a wide range of pH
-range of pH values and dissolved inorganic carbon concentrations.
-(N.B.,
+values and dissolved inorganic carbon concentrations.
+(N.B., evaluate on
-evaluate on a smaller grid to speed this up\!)
+a smaller grid to speed this up\!)

 ``` r
 dic_increment_cu <- 1.5